2dav/crabgrind/README.md

 - [Monitor commands](https://valgrind.org/docs/manual/manual-core-adv.html#manual-core-adv.gdbserver-commandhandling) interface

 ### Quickstart
-`crabgrind` imports macros from Valgrind's header files, therefor you must have Valgrind installed to build the project.
+`crabgrind` imports macros from Valgrind's header files, therefore you must have Valgrind installed to build the project.

 Add the following to your `Cargo.toml` file: